GeekyAnts/react-native-bing-maps/README.md

 ## Linking

-Automatic linking is supported for all platforms (even windows on React native >= 0.63!)
+Automatic linking is supported for both iOS and Android

 Previous versions need to do manual linking.
 No support is offered for these previous react-native versions.
 Upgrade to modern versions of react-native.
 Use `upgrade-helper` tool on the internet if needed.